senyosimpson/blog/content/posts/rust-error-handling.md

 }
 ```

-As you can see from the above example, our syntax is significantly less verbose while being functionally
+As you can see from the above example, our code is significantly less verbose while being functionally
 identical.
-This is one of those small things that makes a world of difference when writing Rust.
-It
+This is one of those small quality of life improvements that makes a world of difference when
-highlights the commitment to a friendly developer experience.
+writing Rust.
+It highlights the commitment to a friendly developer experience.

 ### unwrap